Samkarya/online-exam-questions/blog/how-to-use-examify-guide.md

-# How to Use Examify: A Step-by-Step Guide

 Ready to dive into focused exam practice with Examify ([https://examify.web.app/](https://examify.web.app/))?
 This guide will walk you through the key steps, from selecting your test to understanding your results.

 ## Step 1: Accessing Examify (Account Optional but Recommended)